furiosa-ai/furiosa-sdk/docs/en/source/installation/prerequisites.rst

 After installing Anaconda, you can configure an isolated Python runtime environment and activate it as needed.
-The FuriosaAI Python SDK is compatible with Python 3.7-3.8 versions.
+The FuriosaAI Python SDK is compatible with Python 3.7-3.9 versions.
-The following uses the latest Python 3.8 version to create an execution environment named ``furiosa``.
+The following uses Python 3.8 version to create an execution environment named ``furiosa``.

 .. code-block::